 - 1. Why the IME training is required. - a) The Workers' Compensation Management-Labor Advisory Committee requested a study after hearing anecdotal injured worker complaints. - b) The Workers' Compensation Division (WCD) study found there was perceived bias in the IME system. - c) There was no process to handle complaints about IMEs. - d) There was concern about IME report quality. - e) The 2005 Legislature passed Senate Bill 311 unanimously. - 2.
-Workers' Ecompensation system: - a) Public policy: Workers' Compensation Lawworkers' compensation law [ORS 656.012 (2)] identifies four objectives: - 1) Provide, regardless of fault, sure, prompt and complete medical treatment for injured workers, and fair, adequate, and reasonable income benefits to injured workers and their dependents. - 2) Provide a fair and just administrative system for delivery of medical and financial benefits to injured workers that reduces litigation and eliminates the adversary nature of the compensation proceedings, to the greatest extent possible. - 3) To restore Restore the injured worker physically and economically to a self-sufficient status in an expeditious manner and to the greatest extent practicable. - 4) To encourage Encourage maximum employer implementation of accident study, analysis and prevention programs to reduce the economic loss and human suffering caused by industrial accidents.
+Workers' compensation system: - a) Public policy: workers' compensation law [ORS 656.012 (2)] identifies four objectives: - 1) Provide, regardless of fault, sure, prompt and complete medical treatment for injured workers, and fair, adequate, and reasonable income benefits to injured workers and their dependents. - 2) Provide a fair and just administrative system for delivery of medical and financial benefits to injured workers that reduces litigation and eliminates the adversary nature of the compensation proceedings, to the greatest extent possible, while providing for access to adequate representation for injured workers. - 3) Restore the injured worker physically and economically to a self-sufficient status in an expeditious manner and to the greatest extent practicable. - 4) Encourage maximum employer implementation of accident study, analysis and prevention programs to reduce the economic loss and human suffering caused by industrial accidents.